jenncross/jenncross.github.io/_projects/orbit.md

 3. **Digital Prototyping:** We translated paper designs into digital mockups, then functional software prototypes for testing and refinement with teacher input.

 {% include image.html src="/images/projects/orbit/digital2motor.png" alt="ORBIT app interface" caption="A second figma prototype for in co-design session revised based on participant feedback.
-(Figma credit: Evelyn Goroza & Jenn Cross)"" alignment="right" width="350px" %}
+(Figma credit: Evelyn Goroza & Jenn Cross)" alignment="right" width="350px" %}

 This iterative, participatory approach ensures that the final technology ecosystem will be genuinely useful in special education contexts where standard computational thinking tools often fail.